cabreratoxy/pyOPERA/README.md

 TODO: Create CI/CD for package in TestPypi and the prod Pypi (CircleCI maybe?)
 ~~TODO: Auto semantic versioning with poetry too~~
 TIDO: Documentation using Sphinx (make sure original repo/builders are credited)
-TODO: Start adding the wrapper code and files
+TODO: Start adding the wrapper code and files - in progress
 TODO: Benchmarking with airspeed velocity
 ~~TODO: Formatting/Linting/Coverage~~
 ~~TODO: Choose between Pytest an Unittest~~
-TODO: Don't repeat the library name in the DOckerfile
+TODO: Don't repeat the library name in the Dockerfile
 TODO: Automate black, isort, pylint, coverage, pytest on build or push.
 TODO: Struggling to run commands inside Docker from the host, will run commands from inside container for now
 ~~TODO: Auto docstring generating? -- used autodocstring extension for vscode~~